 This project investigates the relationship between housing and climate through the design of a 300 m² urban building section.
 The concepts of activity, structure, and site have guided the spatial exploration.

-Drawing on The Mischmasch Manifesto, itself inspired by Luigi Russolo’s Futurist Manifesto, the project adopts an exploratory and associative design approach.
+Drawing on The Mischmasch Manifesto, itself inspired by Luigi Russolo’s Futurist Manifesto from the early days of the Futurists, this project adopts an exploratory and associative design approach.
 Within this process, the fictitious material “Mischmasch”—composed of waste, remnants, and salvaged construction elements—was developed.

 In this project I speculate on future architectural roles and material innovations, envisioning buildings as living systems that both produce and consume resources, inspired by Cradle to Cradle principles.
 Biomimetic strategies inform the design, integrating form, function, and ecological processes.